marcelotto/magma/test/data/documents/artefacts/generated/modules/Nested/Example/__prompt_results__/Generated ModuleDoc of Nested.Example (2023-08-23T12:53:00).md

 color blue
 ```

-# ModuleDoc of Some.DocumentWithFrontMatter
+# ModuleDoc of Nested.Example

-The final documentation of `Some.DocumentWithFrontMatter`.
+The final documentation of `Nested.Example`.